This topic guide may help locate records at Public Record Office Victoria about children who were placed under the care of the state of Victoria.

 What do I need to know before I start?

-Records of adoption and custody of children are treated as private and sensitive to the people involved and often closed under Section 9.
+Records of adoption, children in care, students or wards of state are treated as private and sensitive to the people involved and often closed under Section 9 .

 For historic records or family records this information is helpful: